 Query: descendedFrom($TargetValue(agent))

-In the prototype agent $TargetVlaue is blank.
-To use the system make a new agent, set its $TargetValue to the name of the container you wish to analyse, set the agent to use the prototype.
-This way a generic agent with many attributes can be pre-made and re-used many times.
+In the latter, the prototype agent's $TargetValue is deliberately left blank, to ensure noting is matched and no actions occur by mistake.
+The prototype has $TargetValue set as a key attribute.
+To use the system make a new agent, apply the prototype, open the agent text window and set its $TargetValue to the name of the container you wish to analyse.
+This way a generic agent with many attributes/actions can be pre-made and re-used many times.

-Note: smart adornments can use the 'adornment' designator in the same way as agents use the 'agent' designator.
+For prototype smart adornments do the same except except use the 'adornment' designator in the same way as agents use the 'agent' designator.

-Another approach is to set this rule in the prototype:
+Another approach to avoid premature execution in the prototype is first set $RuleDisabled to 'true'.
+Leave the query blank.
+Then set this rule in the prototype:

 However, the latter approach does allow for a more complex setting where the query pattern must be derived from an expression using several attributes: